 Margaret Thatcher, who was Britian’s first female Prime Minister, held her position from 1979 til 1990 which is why it is safe to say that Gillian won’t be joining the show until the fourth season.

-However, as the show is based on real-life events – which have of course been dramatised for our entertainment – it is slightly easier to guess the upcoming storylines.
+The rest of the information is still limited, but as the show is based on real-life events – which have of course been dramatised for our entertainment – it is slightly easier to guess the upcoming storylines.
 For example, if the third season looks at the years between 1964-1970, history tells us that this is the period when the Queen cultivates her steadiest relationship with soon-to-be Prime Minister Harold Wilson, who served as head of the British government during this time.

 Additionally, it should also feature the decolonisation of Africa and the Caribbean, the birth of Prince Edward (March 1964), and Prince Charles’ (who will be played by The Durrells star Josh O’Connor) movement into the public eye following his coronation as the Prince of Wales in 1969.